saikumarkaleru/Analyse-User-Behaviour-Optimise-the-User-Workflow-Using-a-Machine-Learning-Algorithm/README.md

-various data points such as time spent by users on the different pages on website, filters being used by the users , time spent by users on particular product page, etc. Then, Fitting the Markov Chain model gives us the transition probabilities matrices and the lambda parameters of the chain for each one of the three lags along with the Start and End Probabilities
+various data points such as time spent by users on the different pages on website, filters being used by the users , time spent by users on particular product page, etc. Then, Fitting the Markov Chain model gives us the transition probabilities matrices and the lambda parameters of the chain for each one of the three lags along with the Start and End Probabilities.